Supplemental Nutrition Assistance Program: Immigrant status and eligibility

-Certain non-citizens, such as those admitted for humanitarian reasons and those admitted for permanent residence, may also be eligible for SNAP.
+In 2025, the One Big Beautiful Bill Act (P.L 119-21) significantly narrowed immigrant eligibility for SNAP.
+The law amended the Food and Nutrition Act of 2008 to limit SNAP eligibility among noncitizens to lawful permanent residents, Cuban and Haitian entrants, and nationals of the Compact of Free Association (COFA) countries (the Marshall Islands, Micronesia and Palau).
+Categories of immigrants that had previously been eligible, including refugees, asylees, and survivors of trafficking, were rendered ineligible.
+The Congressional Budget Office estimated that these changes would reduce SNAP participation by approximately 90,000 people on average each month.

 Eligible household members can get SNAP benefits even if there are other members of the household that are not eligible.
 Undocumented immigrants, including Deferred Action for Childhood Arrivals (DACA) recipients, are not eligible for SNAP.

 Administration

 Each state administers SNAP separately.
 The Food and Nutrition Service maintains an online directory with information regarding each state's processes.